Community

 You are:

-• Based in (or able to be in) Berlin for the full rehearsal/performance period.
+ Based in (or able to be in) Berlin forrehearsals and performances.

 How to apply:

-1. Short note (max 200 words) on why this project resonates & relevant experience
+1. Short note (max 200 words) on your interest in the project and relevant experience

 2. CV (PDF)

-5. Any access needs we should know about
+5. Any access needs we should be aware of

 Contact for questions: operalabberlin@gmail.com